MitocGroup/deep-framework/README.md

 If you are new to node and npm, check out [this tutorial](http://howtonode.org/how-to-install-nodejs) to learn more.

 If `DEEP Framework` is intended to be used globally, just run `npm install deep-framework -g` in command line.
-Alternatively, if used as dependency, include it in `package.json` file:
+Alternatively, if used as dependency, include it in `package.json` file.
+For example:

 ```
 {